Sundays – First Service 8:45a | Formation Hour 10:10a | Second Service 11:15a

 Restoration House

-The Restoration House (TRH) organization works to help restore single mothers and their children back to God’s good intent for their lives.
+The Restoration House organization works to help restore single mothers and their children back to God’s good intent for their lives.
 Through transformational housing, team mentoring, and family advocacy, TRH is helping single mother families end cycles of poverty and distress.
 In turn, TRH’s Participating Families are empowered to build brighter futures for themselves and their families.
 Apostles members have supported TRH by sponsoring families and by hosting a family night here at the church.
 Visit The Restoration House website to learn more.

 Apostles Ministry